Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 Want to go somewhere different?
 You’ll have to fly via Bangkok.
 It’s either that or spending twelve hours on a bus or train to get to Bangkok.
 You can fly to some international cities, like Kuala Lumpur and Kunming, but these are quite limited.

-There are some nice northern towns, like Pai and Chiang Rai, as well as the undervisited ruins of Sukhothai, but to go elsewhere overland, you’ll be traveling for several hours.
+There are some nice northern towns throughout the north, like Pai and Chiang Rai, as well as the undervisited ruins of Sukhothai, but to go elsewhere overland, you’ll be traveling for several hours.
 Overland visa runs more or less demand Laos visits, and it takes just as long to get to Vientiane as it does to get to Bangkok.

 Chiang Mai is far from beaches.

-If you moved to Thailand because you love beaches, Chiang Mai is one of the worst places you can be.
-If you want to get from Chiang Mai to a beach, you can fly to Phuket or to a few other beach towns.
+If you moved to Thailand because you love beaches, Chiang Mai is one of the worst locations to choose.
+If you want to get from Chiang Mai to a beach, you’ll have to fly to Phuket, Krabi, or Koh Samui.

 Chiang Mai is FILLED with creepy old men.

 All over Chiang Mai — from visiting the temples to strolling the markets to sitting in restaurants — you see older Western men with young Thai women.
-While I don’t mind these relationships in general, I DO mind them when the girls are young enough to be their grandchildren and the men speak to them like they’re babies.
+While there’s nothing wrong with relationships between two consenting adults, I DO mind them when the women are young enough to be their grandchildren and the men speak to them like they’re babies.

 Is seeing these relationships just a part of visiting Thailand?
 Absolutely.
-You see this throughout the country — but after traveling extensively through Thailand, I can say without a doubt that it’s more prevalent in Chiang Mai than anywhere else I’ve been, including Bangkok.
+You see this throughout the country — but for a city branded as “the nice city,” you’d be surprised to see just how prevalent it is.

 At least in Bangkok it’s mostly confined to certain neighborhoods.
-In Chiang Mai, it’s everywhere — not just its designated neighborhood — and the girls seem to be far younger.
+In Chiang Mai, it’s everywhere — not just its designated neighborhood east of Tha Pae Gate — and the girls seem to be far younger.
 It was Chiang Mai that inspired me to write my post, Young Thai Women and the Western Men Who Love Them.

 The strange thing?
 Though I’ve talked about this with some of my Chiang Mai friends (some of these men are their neighbors), I haven’t read one blog post that references this facet of the city.